catalyst-team/catalyst/CONTRIBUTING.md

 catalyst-make-codestyle && catalyst-check-codestyle
 ```

-Make sure to have your python packages complied with `requirements/requirements.txt` and `requirements/requirements-dev.txt` to get codestyle run clean.
+Make sure to have `catalyst-codestyle` python package to get codestyle run clean.

 ## Documentation